mcericson/CSMA_112_Tutorials_2022/README.md

 - **Quick Start:** https://m5guide.readthedocs.io/da/latest/.

+- **Accessing Built-in Modules with REPL:**  Read Evaluate Print Loop or REPL offers a way of interfacing with the stick via a terminal.
+It also allows you to access and see all of the modules and libraries that are on the stick.
+This video explains the process:  https://www.youtube.com/watch?v=V67MY-1ccqM

 ## Terminology
 - **Non-volatile memory**: Information that is written into memory such as a solid state drive that will persist after the power is switched off (ROM).